web3analytic-xyz/scam-scanner/README.md

 ─────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

+Running `eval.py` with the pretrained checkpoint should reproduce these results.

 ## About

 ScamScanner embeds contract OPCODES using a residual MLP network on top of TF-IDF features computed from a training set of smart contract OPCODES.
 We opt for this simple model (as opposed to a sequential or attention model) due to the limited size of our dataset (~1k positive examples).
 Ablation experiemnts found TF-IDF to outperform bag-of-words features due to normalization challenges.

 Limited model and hyperparameter search were conducted.
 Further experiments should leverage better performance still.
 We emphasize that this code is a proof-of-concept, and should not be used at scale.
 Increasing the size of the labeled dataset and utilizing a transformer-based model is an interesting direction for future work.